 Ticks are responsible for the spread of a number of serious diseases and pose a serious health risk to both people and pets.
-Here, our Agua Dulce vets explain how these external parasites thrive, including which signs to beware of, and how to keep ticks away from your pets and your family.
+Here, our Santa Clarita vets explain how these external parasites thrive, including which signs to beware of, and how to keep ticks away from your pets and your family.

 What are ticks?